dumbdevss/movement-tutorial/nft_ticketing/testing_application.md

-# Testing the NFT Marketplace Smart Contract
+# Testing the Ticket NFT Smart Contract

-This section outlines a comprehensive testing strategy for the NFT Marketplace smart contract written in Move.
-The tests cover all critical functionalities, including module initialization, collection creation, NFT minting, listing, purchasing, auction management, transfers, and view functions.
+This section outlines a comprehensive testing strategy for the Ticket NFT smart contract written in Move.
+The tests cover all critical functionalities, including module initialization, soulbound and transferable ticket minting, ticket transfers, ticket validation, and view functions.
 Each test ensures the contract behaves as expected under both success and failure conditions, adhering to the principles outlined in the provided document management system testing guide.

 ## 1. Test Environment Setup

-The test environment setup initializes the blockchain state, including timestamps, coin systems, and account balances, to simulate a realistic economic environment.
+The test environment setup initializes the blockchain state, including timestamps, coin systems, and account balances, to simulate a realistic economic environment for ticket purchases.

 ```move
 #[test_only]